-- Typical hold time and popularity of different cryptocurrencies: This is the median length of time measured in days in which Coinbase customers can hold on to a particular digital asset before either selling it or passing it along to another crypto user.
+- Typical hold time and popularity of different cryptocurrencies: This is the median number of days Coinbase customers hold on to a particular digital asset before either selling it or passing it along to another crypto user.

-- Price correlation: Every 24 hours, this signal compares how different cryptocurrency prices change respectively to each other.
+- Price correlation: Every 24 hours, this signal compares how different cryptocurrency prices change relative to each other.

 How Do Crypto.com and Coinbase Compare on Fees?